SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Depending on which goals you are pursuing, you may refer to different sections of this guide.
 If you already have a specific software in mind, you know where the source code is and you (or someone you know) can dedicate some time to preserving it, then you can jump directly to the technical section and get the work started (TO DO: add reference).
 Typically you are one of the author of the code and want to make sure it doesn't get lost for future generations.

-If you want to launch a preservation initiative at a broader scale, for example preserving legacy softwares within your institution, or collecting artefacts as a museum, we will first try to give some guidance as regards how to set things in motions, and which ressources you will need.
+If you want to launch a preservation initiative at a broader scale, for example preserving legacy source codes within your institution, or collecting artefacts as a museum, we will first try to give some guidance as regards how to set things in motions, and which ressources you will need.

 Regardless of where you stand from, here are the entities which will be involved in the process.
 We designed the process to rely as much as possible on existing open-source solutions, so that you don't have to set anything up by yourself if you don't want to.
 If you are an institution and wishes to use some of your own infrastructure that is of course possible.